 Students study the types of business enterprises, activities, operations, interrelationships and practices in the fashion industry.
 Careers in each of these areas are explored.
 This is a survey course with emphasis on terminology and key sources of information in the industry.

 FSHNMKTG 10104198 Fashion CAD Lab 1 Credits/Units

 This class focuses on fashion components using Adobe Illustrator.
-Students research and create a line of clothing using CAD.
+Students research and create projects related to the fashion industry.